seigedigital/strollgistid/README.md

 curl -H 'X-SV-CACHE-UPDATE: TRUE' {Your BaseURL}/{github Userame}/{gist ID}
 ```

 Otherwise get cached results which are much faster.

-Revalidation is ensured by saving a stroll from the editor (which always makes use of the header mentioned above.)
+For the application strollview-editor revalidation is ensured by saving a stroll from the editor (which always makes use of the header mentioned above.)

 ## Docker